c-muesgit/M-bot/README.md

   - CoreXY axis on linear rails

 **- Frame:**
-    - Mostly 2020 extrusions (find source)
+  - 2020 extrusions
      - 370mm top and bottom X and Y
      - 500mm for Z axis